google/codeworld/RequirementChecker.md

   Checks that there are no references to `var` in the module.

-This is by no means intended to be the final constraint language;
+This is by no means intended to be the full constraint language;
-rather, it was the set of requirements needed for a specific test case, and was therefore implemented first (in a hacky way).
+rather, it is a small set of a few requirements that can be used for testing.
 The language is strongly subject to change in the future.

 ### Desirable use cases

 The following use cases have been proposed, but are not yet implemented.

-- Checking specific syntax against a pattern.
+- Capturing .
 The idea is that you should be able to say:

       declMatches: |

-        foo __var_x __var_y = __var_x + __var_y^2 - sqrt __any
+        foo __x __y = __x + __y^2 - sqrt $any

   The pattern will be parsed as a declaration, and then a search will happen for a matching declaration anywhere in the module.
 Anything